saadu35/Data-Cleaning-in-SQL/README.md

 The Nashville Housing dataset underwent comprehensive cleaning to address various data quality issues.
 - Date formats in the SaleDate column were standardized for consistency using the CONVERT function, and the column type was altered to DATE.

-- Missing property addresses were populated by merging data from records with the same ParcelID, enhancing the completeness of the dataset.
+- Missing property addresses are populated by merging data from records with the same ParcelID, enhancing the completeness of the dataset.

 - The PropertyAddress column was split into individual columns (PropertySplitAddress and PropertySplitCity) for more granular analysis.

 - Binary indicators in the SoldAsVacant field were modified to 'YES' for 'Y' and 'NO' for 'N' to improve readability and ensure consistency.

-- Duplicate records were identified based on specific columns, and only unique entries were retained, eliminating redundancy in the dataset.
+- Duplicate records Ire identified based on specific columns, and only unique entries Ire retained, eliminating redundancy in the dataset.

 - Unnecessary columns, including OwnerAddress, TaxDistrict, and SaleDate, were removed to streamline the dataset.